We use cookies to help provide you with the best possible online experience.

 Keeping this cookie enabled helps us to improve our website.

-Here at Worthing Medical Group, we are proud to have a team of five Physicians Associates (PAs).
+Here at Worthing Medical Group, we are proud to have a team of five Physician Associates (PAs).
 Physician Associates are healthcare professionals who function as members of a multidisciplinary team.
 Working under the supervision of a General Practitioner (GP).
 Their booked appointments are triaged by the General Practitioner (GP).
-Only symptoms that fall within the PA’s scope of Practice are booked in.
-Despite not being doctors, PA’s have trained in specific areas.
-This allows them to diagnose and treat patients for example patients with minor problems, chronic disease and admin tasks.
+Only symptoms that fall within the scope of practice for a Physician Associate are booked in.
+Despite not being doctors, PAs have trained in specific areas.
+This allows them to diagnose and treat patients for example patients with minor problems and chronic diseases and also to complete administrative tasks.

 What do Physician Associates do?

-While they are not medical doctors, PAs can assess, diagnose and treat patients in primary, secondary and community care environments within their scope of practice.
+Whilst they are not Medical Doctors, PAs can assess, diagnose and treat patients in primary, secondary and community care environments within their scope of practice.

 Surgeries